The Imperative of Timely Action: Bridging Divides and Safeguarding TIRA

 The Tigray Interim Regional Administration (TIRA), formed under the Pretoria Agreement and federal law, is mandated to govern Tigray through its transitional phase until national elections are held.
 However, TIRA faces two significant challenges: (1) aligning governance efforts with public expectations for security, peace, justice, and meaningful reform, and (2) neutralizing the illegal TPLF faction, which continues to metamorphose into an extralegal force, employing military allies, civic organizations, and advocacy networks to protect its kleptocratic power structures.
 These factions, acting under the guise of public advocates, exploit dissatisfaction to undermine TIRA’s authority and position themselves for a potential coup through public unrest.

 Drawing on Acemoglu and Robinson’s institutional theory, alongside Platonic and Socratic philosophy, this paper argues that extractive institutions, which concentrate power within narrow oligarchic and kleptocratic circles, perpetuate inequality, instability, and paralysis.
-Inclusive governance, on the other hand, distributes power more equitably, fostering participation, public trust, and sustainable transformation.
+Inclusive governance, on the other hand, distributes power more equitably, fostering participation, public trust, and sustainable transformation (Acemoglu and Robinson, 2012).
 TIRA must align itself with these principles of inclusiveness to avoid reproducing exclusionary dynamics that destabilize governance.
 This is also consistent with the provisions of the Pretoria Agreement and shall be done without delay.

 In Tigray’s context, inaction is not a neutral stance; it invites disorder.
 As Socrates warned, “Evil arises not only from malicious intent but from the absence of action.”
 In Tigray’s volatile context, delayed governance allows factions to consolidate power and deepen instability.
 TIRA must act swiftly to address public demands while neutralizing factional threats through decisive governance, ensuring that leadership remains aligned with the common good.

-Another key challenge is the absence of an Advisory Council, which is long overdue.
+A significant indicator of TIRA’s inaction is its inability to establish an Advisory Council, even long after gaining Cabinet approval.
 Such a body would act as the legislative branch of TIRA, providing oversight, shaping policy, and fostering inclusivity.
-Without this council, governance remains incomplete, leaving gaps in legitimacy and accountability that hinder TIRA’s progress
+Without this council, governance remains incomplete, leaving gaps in legitimacy and accountability that hinder TIRA’s progress.
+Understanding these governance challenges requires a deeper exploration of the theoretical foundations that inform power dynamics, reform efforts, and the role of institutions.

 Acemoglu and Robinson’s institutional theory (2012), provides a valuable framework for understanding the governance challenges currently facing Tigray.
-Extractive institutions, by concentrating power among oligarchs and kleptocrats, suppress political participation and stifle economic growth, creating vicious cycles of inequality and instability.
+They argue that extractive institutions, by concentrating power among oligarchs and kleptocrats, suppress political participation and stifle economic growth, creating vicious cycles of inequality and instability.
 The illegal TPLF faction exemplifies these dynamics by entrenching itself within civic institutions, aligning with military sympathizers, and leveraging a handful of rogue oligarchs to obstruct reforms and disrupt governance efforts.

 Inclusive institutions, by contrast, distribute power more evenly, fostering broad participation and sustainable development.
 TIRA’s efforts to initiate reforms reflect an attempt to transition toward inclusiveness, but these efforts require timely intervention to break the grip of extractive institutions.
 If delayed, governance vacuums will persist, giving factions more room to consolidate their influence and destabilize the political landscape.